 How Recruiters Can Help When Companies Aren’t Hiring

-Join Kevin Grossman of Talent Board and #TheCandEs Adela Schoolderman from Expert Velocity on April 7th for a webinar to learn more – Register Here!
+-Watch Kevin Grossman of Talent Board and #TheCandEs Adela Schoolderman from Expert Velocity talk about the below topic on a recorded webinar from April 7th – Check It Out Here!

 When Hiring Slows, Recruiters Don’t